baptistemanson/rust-pathfinder/README.md

 MIT and everything.
 Author Baptiste Manson

-Most interesting to code: benchmark, improve roll, 3 actions, position, visual
+Most interesting to code next: continue on visual!

 key takeaways on performances: